 Note: Remove the brake drum from the hub by pressing out the studs.
-If the hub is sent with the drum attached we will remove it and return it to you (if you so request) at no charge.
-However it will cost you extra for shipping.
+Do not send the hub with the drum attached.
 Some wheel studs are swaged to hold the drum on.
 A special cutter is used to remove the swaging.
-If these studs are pressed out without removing the swage it can ruin the hub.
+If these studs are pressed out without removing the swage it will ruin the hub.

 Disc brake installation instructions